What we know about the Moscow concert hall attack | KRDO

 The Kremlin has said that four people believed to be directly involved in the attack had been arrested while trying to cross the border into Ukraine, according to TASS and other state media outlets.

+RIA said one of the alleged attackers had mentioned returning to Russia from Turkey earlier this month.

+It also reported that the group lived together in a hostel in the north of Moscow and that at least two of the four perpetrators met only “10-12 days ago.”
+The car they drove to Crocus City Hall and then used to escape had been bought through a family connection.

-Putin also appeared to pin the blame on Ukraine for the deadly attack in a video statement released Saturday, in which he claimed that a “window” was prepared for attackers to escape to Ukraine.
-The Russian leader also described the deadly incident as a “barbaric terrorist attack” as he expressed deep condolences and declared Sunday a national day of mourning.
+Putin also appeared to pin the blame on Ukraine for the deadly attack in his video message on Saturday, when he claimed that a “window” was prepared for attackers to escape to Ukraine.

 Russian Foreign Ministry spokesperson Maria Zakharova said on Telegram: “Now we know in which country these bloody bastards planned to hide from persecution – Ukraine.”